Give your child the gift of a second language

 Your Step-by-Step guide to the Magnet School Lottery

 1. Enroll in CMS.
 You can do this by bringing the required documentaion to any CMS school.
 See complete instructions here: http://www.cms.k12.nc.us/cmsdepartments/StudentPlacement/Pages/EnrollingYourStudent.aspx.
-You must be enrolled by TBD to be eligible for the First School Options Lottery.
+Note that CMS sets deadlines for registering (usually the fall) to be eligible for the First School Options Lottery.
+Those deadlines are posted here: http://www.cms.k12.nc.us/cmsde

-2. If you’re enrolled by TBD CMS will send you a personalized confirmation letter in the mail.
+2. CMS will send you a personalized confirmation letter in the mail.
 The letter will contain your student Identification and PIN numbers, as well as instructions to apply for the lottery online.
-If you don’t receive that letter by the first week in February, please call 980-343-5335.
+If you don’t receive that letter, please call 980-343-5335.

 3. The online lottery will let you choose three magnet schools.
 Make sure that you put your first choice down as #1.
 If you are applying to a high-demand school that has a wait list, putting it down as your second or third choice will not make a difference, because that school's seats will be filled by everyone who put it down as a first choice.
-The deadline to go online and make your selections is TBD.
+Please check the “key dates” page of the CMS School Placement’s website for the deadline to make lottery selections.

-4. Lottery notificaiton letters will be sent home in early March.
+4. Lottery notificaiton letters are usually sent home in late January.
 That’s when you’ll find out if you got in!

 5. If you did not get into your #1 choice, you will be placed on the wait list for that school (even if you got in to another one of your choices).